How to join structure and rounds

 Fields and answer options

 Each node has a fields.items[] array containing its answer options.
 Each option has an id and a text label.
-These IDs are what appear as keys in a respondent's answers.

 Cards